If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 For those of you actively participating in hookup culture without using condoms, we simply have one question for you.
 Why?
 We’re not dumb, we know condom-less sex feels a lot better, but why risk any of the potential unwanted mishaps that might occur after unsafe sex?

 If your response is, “condoms don’t fit my dick” or “don’t worry, she said she’s on the pill,” then please think about that strategy for a moment.
 First and foremost, the right condoms will 100% fit your penis.
-We even have an entire guide to finding the right size condoms.
+We even have an entire guide to finding the right size condoms if you need something a little bigger than normal or even a smaller condom for consideration.

 “Condoms aren’t one-size-fits-all, but there’s definitely a condom out there that fits you,” says Dr. Sara C. Flowers, Vice President of Education at Planned Parenthood.
 So, there goes that excuse.
 Secondly, regarding the pill, are you 100% positive?
 Condoms are pretty much the only game in town when it comes to male birth control.
 Last but not least, you do realize that unwanted pregnancies shouldn’t be your only concern, right?
 There are a number of STIs men and women alike can receive from unprotected sex including (but not limited at all to) syphilis, gonorrhea, chlamydia and even incurable STIs such as herpes and HIV.
 “Condoms are the only form of birth control that also protect against sexually transmitted infections,” says Dr. Flowers.